mindkin/hourfleet/docs/screens.md

 # Finding and booking a car

 Cars can be located by entering a location and/or date and time of pickup.
-Car can also be found by browing the map and clicking on the red pins.
-Cars that are available have red pins.
-A borrow can view the car's full details, and make a request.
-They are required to acceot the Terms of Servive and Privacy Policy each time they make a booking.
+Car can also be found by browsing the map and clicking on the  pins.
+Cars that are available have red pins, while those that are unavailable are shown with grey pins.
+A borrower can view the car's full details, and make a request.
+They are required to accept the Terms of Service and Privacy Policy each time they make a booking.

 ![](images/screens/car-search.jpg)| ![](images/screens/car-map.jpg)